CiscoDevNet/terraform-provider-intersight/website/docs/d/niatelemetry_nia_feature_usage.html.markdown

 ---
+subcategory: "niatelemetry"
 layout: "intersight"
 page_title: "Intersight: intersight_niatelemetry_nia_feature_usage"
-sidebar_current: "docs-intersight-data-source-niatelemetry-nia-feature-usage"
 description: |-
   Object available at Device connector scope for feature and fabric information.
 This applies to APIC environment currently.
 ---

-# Data Source: intersight_niatelemetry._nia_feature_usage
+# Data Source: intersight_niatelemetry_nia_feature_usage
 Object available at Device connector scope for feature and fabric information.
 This applies to APIC environment currently.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance: